Why Did My Site's Google Ranking Drop?

 - Multiple Domain Names: Having multiple domain names

-pointing to the same site is a common mistake that new webmasters make, thinking
+pointing to the same content is a common mistake that new webmasters make, thinking

 that it will lead to better rankings when just the opposite is true.
 While this practice

-doesn't trigger an actual penalty, the search engines' methods for filtering out duplicate
+doesn't generally trigger an actual penalty, the search engines' methods for filtering out duplicate

 - Domain Farms: This is the practice of creating many websites and heavily cross-linking

 them all to each other.
-It's not uncommon for people or companies to own and operate many
+It's not uncommon for people or businesses to own and operate multiple

 "link scheme" you created solely to increase your rankings.
 If you own multiple domains,